getify/You-Dont-Know-JS/async & performance/ch1.md

 }
 ```

-This is of course vastly simplified pseduo-code to illustrate the concepts.
+This is, of course, vastly simplified pseudocode to illustrate the concepts.
 But it should be enough to help get a better understanding.

-As you can see, there's a continuously running loop represented by the `while` loop, and each iteration of this loop is called a "tick".
+As you can see, there's a continuously running loop represented by the `while` loop, and each iteration of this loop is called a "tick."
 For each tick, if an event is waiting on the queue, it's taken off and executed.
 These events are your function callbacks.

 It's important to note that `setTimeout(..)` doesn't put your callback on the event loop queue.
 What it does is set up a timer; when the timer expires, the environment places your callback into the event loop, such that some future tick will pick it up and execute it.

 What if there are already 20 items in the event loop at that moment?
 Your callback waits.
-It gets in line behind the others -- there's not normally a path for pre-empting the queue and skipping ahead in line.
+It gets in line behind the others -- there's not normally a path for preempting the queue and skipping ahead in line.
 This explains why `setTimeout(..)` timers may not fire with perfect temporal accuracy.
 You're guaranteed (roughly speaking) that your callback won't fire *before* the time interval you specify, but it can happen at or after that time, depending on the state of the event queue.

 So, in other words, your program is generally broken up into lots of small chunks, which happen one after the other in the event loop queue.
 And technically, other events not related directly to your program can be interleaved within the queue as well.

 **Note:** We mentioned "up until recently" in relation to ES6 changing the nature of where the event loop queue is managed.
 It's mostly a formal technicality, but ES6 now specifies exactly how the event loop works, which means technically it's within the purview of the JS engine, rather than just the *hosting environment*.
-One main reason for this change is the introduction of ES6 promises, which we'll discuss in Chapter 3, because they require the ability to have direct, fine-grained control over scheduling operations on the event loop queue (see the discussion of `setTimeout(..0)` towards the end of this chapter).
+One main reason for this change is the introduction of ES6 Promises, which we'll discuss in Chapter 3, because they require the ability to have direct, fine-grained control over scheduling operations on the event loop queue (see the discussion of `setTimeout(..0)` toward the end of this chapter).

 ## Parallel Threading

-It's very common to conflate the terms "async" and "parallel", but they are actually quite different.
+It's very common to conflate the terms "async" and "parallel," but they are actually quite different.
 Remember, async is about the gap between *now* and *later*.
 But parallel is about things being able to occur simultaneously.

 The most common tools for parallel computing are processes and threads.
 Processes and threads execute independently and may execute simultaneously: on separate processors, or even separate computers, but multiple threads can share the memory of a single process.

 An event loop, by contrast, breaks its work into tasks and executes them in serial, disallowing parallel access and changes to shared memory.
-Parallelism and "serialism" can co-exist in the form of cooperating event loops in separate threads.
+Parallelism and "serialism" can coexist in the form of cooperating event loops in separate threads.

 The interleaving of parallel threads of execution and the interleaving of asynchronous events occur at very different levels of granularity.